Gegegegensan/W4_Getting_and_Cleaning_Data_Course_Project/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The detailed operations for each step are commented on run_analysis.R file.
+The detailed operations for each step are below.

 ### Read all the datasets and assign them to variables